-Variable name Content Туре conflict_id The unique identifier of the conflict to which the dyad corresponds, as given in the UCDP/PRIO Armed Conflict Dataset version 20.1 and the UCDP Dyadic Dataset version 20.1 Integer dyad_id The unique identifier of the dyad, as given in the UCDP Dyadic Dataset version 20.1 Integer location_inc The name of the country/countries whose government(s) has a primary claim to the incompatibility.
+Variable name Content Туре conflict_id The unique identifier of the conflict to which the dyad corresponds, as given in the UCDP/PRIO Armed Conflict Dataset version 21.1 and the UCDP Dyadic Dataset version 21.1 Integer dyad_id The unique identifier of the dyad, as given in the UCDP Dyadic Dataset version 21.1 Integer location_inc The name of the country/countries whose government(s) has a primary claim to the incompatibility.
 If multiple countries are listed, this is comma separated.
 String side_a The name of the country/countries of Side A in a conflict.
 Always the government side in intrastate conflicts, as given in the UCDP/PRIO Armed Conflict Dataset.
 String side_a_id The unique identifier of the actor on side A in the dyad.
 Comma separated if multiple.
 String side_a_2nd side_a_2nd lists all states that enter a conflict dyad with troops to actively support side A in the dyad.
 A secondary warring party on side A shares the position in the incompatibility with Side A in the conflict.
 Side_a_2nd does not need to meet the 25 battle-related deaths criterion to be included in the dataset; an active troop participation is enough.
 If multiple countries are listed, this is comma separated.
 String side_b The name of the country or opposition organization in the dyad, as given in the UCDP Dyadic Dataset.
 In the dyadic version of the dataset, only one side_b exists per entry.
 String side_b_id The unique identifier of the actor on side B in the dyad.
 Integer Note that in contrast with older versions of UCDP datasets, this variable is NO LONGER the Gleditsch and Ward state identifier (GWcode or GWNo) if the conflict is interstate and Side B represents a country.
-Use the gwno_b variable instead.
-In the dyadic version of the dataset, only one side_b_id exists per entry. side_b_2nd side_b_2nd lists all states that enter a conflict dyad with troops to actively support side B in the dyad.
+Use the gwno_b variable instead. side_b_2nd gwno_b variable instead.
+In the dyadic version of the dataset, only one side_b_id String gwno_b variable instead.
+In the dyadic version of the dataset, only one side_b_id exists per entry. side_b_2nd lists all states that enter a conflict dyad with troops to actively support side B in the dyad.
 A secondary warring party on side B shares the position in the incompatibility with Side B in the conflict.
 Side_b_2nd does not need to meet the 25 battle-related deaths criterion to be included in the dataset; an active troop participation is enough.
-If multiple countries are listed, this is comma separated.
-String side_b_2nd lists all states that enter a conflict dyad with troops to actively support side B in the dyad.
-A secondary warring party on side B shares the position in the incompatibility with Side B in the conflict.
-Side_b_2nd does not need to meet the 25 battle-related deaths criterion to be included in the dataset; an active troop participation is enough.
-If multiple countries are listed, this is comma separated. side_b_2nd incompatibility side_b_2nd lists all states that enter a conflict dyad with troops to actively support side B in the dyad.
+If multiple countries are listed, this is comma separated. side_b_2nd incompatibility gwno_b variable instead.
+In the dyadic version of the dataset, only one side_b_id exists per entry. side_b_2nd lists all states that enter a conflict dyad with troops to actively support side B in the dyad.
 A secondary warring party on side B shares the position in the incompatibility with Side B in the conflict.
 Side_b_2nd does not need to meet the 25 battle-related deaths criterion to be included in the dataset; an active troop participation is enough.
 String